NoClass White Paper

 Modern Features Without Heavy Abstraction

-• Database helpers
+• Database migration system

-• Asset management
+• Asset management and CDN support

-• Composer integration
+• Composer and vendor integration

 Position Within the PHP Ecosystem